Cadelabs/ornabook/src/Glossary.md

 #### SGS
 The [Spiked GreatShield](https://playorna.com/codex/items/spiked-greatshield/), the currently best-in-slot [Spiked Shield](https://playorna.com/codex/spells/spiked-shield-iii/) offhand.

+#### Shuffling
+Reshuffling a players kingdom gauntlet monster to another player.
+See [this section](Kingdoms.md#fighting-a-gauntlet) for more details.

 #### Spoofing
 Spoofing is using an utility software to change one's GPS location.